 I can’t stress enough how powerful and amazing my experience was in Ghana.
 The trip was capped by one of the most emotional events of my life, touring the Cape Coast slave castle.
 This is where many Africans spent their last days in Africa before being shipped off in bondage or killed.
 Thinking about the atrocities these men, women AND children endured and the conditions they had to stay in makes me emotional even now.
 It is a memory that will never leave me but also one that pushes me to be a better representative of my people, knowing what my ancestors went thru.
 I’m so thankful for my time there and the great people, including @cynthiabailey10 & many others that were there.
 Please visit Ghana and feel what I felt for yourself. 🇬🇭 #fullcirclefestival2018

-Coming back to Ghana for Hollywood actor, Michael Jai White was also crowning moment for him as he was enstooled a chief of Akwamu, a privilege he values more than Knighthood by the Queen.
+Visiting Ghana for Hollywood actor, Michael Jai White, was also a crowning moment as he was enstooled chief of Akwamu, a privilege he values more than Knighthood by the Queen.

 View this post on Instagram